 Phosphorus

-Phosphorus is a non-metallic element used to manufacture fertilisers and in various industrial products, including batteries.
+Phosphorus is a non-metallic element used to manufacture fertilisers and in various industrial products, including batteries

 Main uses and applications

 The primary commercial source of phosphorus is phosphorite, commonly referred to as phosphate rock, with significant quantities also derived from vivianite and wavellite.
-Phosphorus occurs as one of three allotropes i.e., different physical forms of phosphorus molecules: white, red, and black phosphorus, although their true colours do not exactly reflect this nomenclature.11 White phosphorus (sometimes referred to as yellow phosphorus) is a result of industrial manufacturing, which is spontaneously flammable when exposed to air at temperatures of 35° C (95 °F) and highly toxic.12 Red phosphorus ranges from orange to purple in colour and is created by heating the white form of phosphorus to temperatures around 200- 250 °C (390-480 °F).
-Black phosphorus is made under pressure, resembles graphite, and has a high electrical conductivity.13
+Phosphorus occurs as one of three allotropes i.e., different physical forms of phosphorus molecules: white, red, and black phosphorus, although their true colours do not exactly reflect this nomenclature.
+White phosphorus (sometimes referred to as yellow phosphorus) is a result of industrial manufacturing, which is spontaneously flammable when exposed to air at temperatures of 35° C (95 °F) and highly toxic.
+While it is not considered a chemical weapon, when used against civilian populations, white phosphorus violates the Convention on Certain Conventional Weapons.

 Phosphorus is utilised in a wide range of applications.
 Concentrated phosphoric acids can be used to manufacture fertilisers, with 95% of the phosphate rock mined in the United States used to make either fertiliser or food supplements for animals.
-It is also an essential macronutrient for humans and can be used as an alloying agent and to produce pyrotechnic products.14 Phosphorous sulphides can be used to make matches, with phosphorus halides and oxides widely being used in the synthesis of organic compounds.
+It is also an essential macronutrient for humans and can be used as an alloying agent and to produce pyrotechnic products.
+Phosphorous sulphides can be used to make matches, with phosphorus halides and oxides widely being used in the synthesis of organic compounds.
 Its flammable properties also lend to utilisation in military applications such as incendiary devices and smoke screens.
-Additional applications of phosphates also include organophosphorus detergents, insecticides, toothpaste, and oil additives.15
+Additional applications of phosphates also include organophosphorus detergents, insecticides, toothpaste, and oil additives.

 Key Countries